Logo Dark

 Configure Axios

-Next, configure Axios to your nuxt.Config.Js document with the aid of putting the base URL in your Strapi API.
-This URL may be used to fetch content from your Strapi backend:
+Next, configure Axios in your nuxt.Config.Js document by putting the base URL in your Strapi API.
+This URL may be used to fetch content from your Strapi backend.

 //javascript